CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/creating-candidate.rst

 ranges of the inputs to be considered.
 Leaving gaps or holes in the input space is possible, but generally should correspond to a region where it is not possible (or desirable) to collect data.

-**History** .csv files should have the same number of columns for the input space as the candidate file (with matching column names) and represent data that have already been collected.
+**Previous Data** .csv files should have the same number of columns for the input space as the candidate file (with matching column names) and represent data that have already been collected.
 The algorithm for creating the design aims to place points in different locations from where data have already been obtained, while filling the input space around those locations.

-Both the **Candidate** and **History** files should be .csv files that have the first row as the Column heading.
+Both the **Candidate** and **Previous Data** files should be .csv files that have the first row as the Column heading.
 The Input columns should be numeric.
 Additional columns are allowed and can be identified as not necessary to the design creation at a later stage.

 Generating a New Candidate Set
 ------------------------------

-In the **Ensemble Selection** box, click on the **Add New...** button to select the file for the construction of the candidate set.
+In the **Design Setup** box, click on the **Generate New Candidate Set** button to select the file for the construction of the candidate set.
 The following menu will appear:

 .. figure:: figs/addNewScreen.png
    :alt: Add New Ensemble Dialog
    :name: fig.add_new

-The user can select between two options: using a history file or a template file.
+The user can select between two options: **New Sequential Experiment** or **First Experiment**.

-#. **History File.** An existing .csv file with historical data is required.
+#. **New Sequential Experiment.** An existing .csv file with previous data is required.
 If this option is selected, then the inputs
    to be used in the candidate set are extracted from the columns of the file.

-#. **Template File.** The template file should be a simple comma separated values (.csv) file with at least three rows:
+#. **First Experiment.** The template file should be a simple comma separated values (.csv) file with at least three rows:

    - Header with input names
    - Minimum values